taostat/taostats-docs/docs/Bittensor/subnet/subnet-deregistration-proposal.md

 <br />

+## Immunity

+New subnets have 4 months of immunity.

-# Subnet Deregistration History
+# Subnet Deregistration

+## Deregistration History

 Before dTao (Feb 2025), there was a competition on subnet activity, The subnet with the lowest emissions could be de-registered when a new subnet registered.

 When dTao was launched, de-registration was removed from the chain

-# Subnet current state

-There are 128 subnets, but many are inactive, and the tao/alpha in these subnets is not being adequately utilized.

 # Deregistration parameters